jonchun/jonchun.github.io/docs/posts/2025-02-17_the-art-of-asking-for-help.md

 ## Be Patient and Professional

-Would **you** want to help someone who is being rude?
+I’ll admit, when your app breaks for the tenth time this month, it’s tempting to send an angry email with the subject: "URGENT - APP BROKE AGAIN."
+That said, would **you** want to help someone who is being rude?
 Whether you're asking for help online, at work, or from friends, always approach the situation with politeness and respect.
 Keep in mind that you're asking someone to take time out of their day to assist you because you weren't able to resolve the issue on your own.

 If you do end up finding the solution yourself, it's common courtesy to share it with others.
 If you end up receiving assistance, be sure to pay it forward by helping others in the future!